Overcoming the chemical complexity bottleneck in on-the-fly machine learned molecular dynamics simulations

 A related challenge is the robustness of on-the-fly models without properly selected hyperparameters.
 Ideally, the strength of an on-the-fly model is its ability to access the underlying DFT method to ensure reliability.
 Thus, a user might expect that improper selection of hyperparameters causes a model to be inefficient (i.e. call DFT more often than needed), but should not cause it to yield unphysical results.
 Unfortunately, this is not the case for the current class of on-the-fly models, where improper hyperparameter selection leads to exploration of highly unphysical portions of phase space resulting in uncontrolled errors, as illustrated in Figure \ref{fig:Hyper_UQ} a).
 This failure mode is related to the uncertainty quantification and structure of the active learning loop.
 Typically, the error estimate from the Bayesian regression are assumed to be correlated with the actual root mean squared error\cite{Jinnouchi2019On-the-flyPoints,Zhang2023On-the-flyInterface,Liu2023MolecularDimer,Jaykhedkar2023HowAIMD,Lama2023EnhancedResults}, although the error estimates are known to be poorly calibrated.
 However, we observe that in some cases the error estimates are not even correlated with the true error.
-Figure \ref{fig:Hyper_UQ} b) shows the lack of correlation between the Bayesian error estimate and the actual errors for the points where DFT was performed during an on-the-fly simulations for two different systems with poor correlation (the 5 element system for GMP and Au for SOAP).
-Pearson's correlation coefficients between the predicted and actual error for all systems can be found in the SI.
-Despite the poor correlation, these simulations did not result in catastrophic failure, highlighting the lack of direct connection between the quality of UQ estimates and simulation stability.
-We hypothesize that this disconnect between the quality of the UQ method and on-the-fly performance indicates that the method for sampling phase space is less important than the quality of the training set constructed on-the-fly.
-This also helps to explain why on-the-fly simulations that visit unphysical portions of phase space are non-recoverable.
+Figure \ref{fig:Hyper_UQ} b) shows the lack of correlation between the Bayesian error estimate and the actual errors for the points where DFT was performed during stable on-the-fly simulations for two different systems with poor correlation (the 5 element system for GMP and Au for SOAP).
+Pearson's correlation coefficients between the predicted and actual error for all systems can be found in the SI, and in general the correlation is lower for GMP than for SOAP.
+Despite the poor correlation, these simulations did not result in catastrophic failure, highlighting the lack of direct connection between the quality of UQ estimates and the stability of the simulation.